Teachers can bring value to the classroom with or without licenses

-Sen. Rick Horner, a Wilson Republican and one of the primary sponsors, said current state law limits the ability of retired teachers to return to work full-time in the state’s public schools.
+Sen. Rick Horner, a Nash County Republican and one of the primary sponsors, said current state law limits the ability of retired teachers to return to work full-time in the state’s public schools.

 “They’re our best teachers,” Horner, co-chairman of the Senate Education Committee, said in an interview March 29.
 “It makes no sense not to figure a way for them to come back to work for us.